numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 *the approximate overall number of tested parameter settings or algorithm variants and the approximate overall invested budget should be given*.

-The only recommended tuning procedure is the verification that *termination conditions* of the algorithm are suited to the given testbed and, in case, tuning of termination parameters. [#]_
+The only recommended tuning procedure is the verification that **termination conditions** of the algorithm are suited to the given testbed and, in case, tuning of termination parameters. [#]_
 Too early or too late termination can be identified and adjusted comparatively easy.
-This is also a useful prerequisite for restarts, see also above.
+This is also a useful prerequisite for allowing restarts to become more effective.

 On all functions the very same parameter setting must be used (which might well depend on the dimensionality, see Section :ref:`sec:input`).
 That means,